Inflation-stricken Venezuela rolls out new, larger-denomination banknotes

 "These new bills will not resolve the cash crisis.
 They will only pay for transit fare," said Evelyn Mendoza, a 47-year-old cook, as she waited in a long line to withdraw cash from a bank in the capital, Caracas.

-(Reporting by Mayela Armas in Caracas; Writing by Luc Cohen; Editing by Peter Cooney)
+(Reporting by Mayela Armas in Caracas; Writing by Luc Cohen; Editing by Peter Cooney and David Gregorio)

 ((luc.cohen@thomsonreuters.com; +58 424 133 7696; Reuters Messaging: Twitter: @cohenluc))